dolevf/graphw00f/README.md

 graphw00f (inspired by [wafw00f](https://github.com/EnableSecurity/wafw00f)) is a GraphQL fingerprinting tool.

 # How does it work?
-graphw00f sends a mixture of benign and malformed queries to determine the GraphQL engine running behind the scenes.
+graphw00f is a Python utility which attempts to send a mixture of benign and malformed queries to determine the GraphQL engine running behind the scenes.

-Different GraphQL servers respond uniquely to queries (CWE: [CWE-200](#CWE-Reference)), mutations and subscriptions given the right payload, this makes it trivial to fingerprint and distinguish between the various GraphQL servers.
+Different GraphQL servers respond uniquely to queries, mutations and subscriptions given the right payload, this makes it trivial to fingerprint and distinguish between the various GraphQL servers.
+(CWE: [CWE-200](#CWE-Reference))

 # Detections / Signatures
 graphw00f currently attempts to discover the following GraphQL engines: